LCAV/Pyramic/README.md

 Pyramic: Pyramidal compact microphone array
 =========================

+# Beware !
+This is Corentin Ferry's working tree.
+If you're looking for a stable version, please go to LCAV : https://github.com/LCAV/Pyramic/

 This repository contains the design files and the documentation for the Pyramic compact microphone array.
 Pyramic has 48 microphones spread on 6 PCBs, each bearing 8 MEMS microphones and an ADC.
 This allows for flexible geometries while keeping calibration simple.
 The array plugs in a DE1-SoC FPGA that collects